fabricjs/fabric.js/README.md

       By default (when none of the modules are specified) only basic functionality is included.
       See the list of modules below for more information on each one of them.
+      Note that default distribution has support for **static canvases** only.

+      To get minimal distribution with interactivity, make sure to include corresponding module:

+            $ node build.js modules=interaction

     - You can also include all modules like so: